This post was most recently updated on August 7th, 2021

 Burning unseasoned, or green firewood has several issues.
 The first problem with trying to burn unseasoned wood is simply trying to get it to burn.

 If you have every tried to start a camp fire with green wood then you will know what I mean.
 Green wood smolders, smokes and goes out quickly.
+Whereas properly seasoned firewood will catch quickly and burn cleanly.

 If you try and burn most wood types when they are green, the fire will smolder and smoke rather than burn.
 Burning green wood creates creosote which is the thick, black tarry soot that builds up in your chimney.
 Not only is this bad for the environment, it is also highly flammable and it is the major cause of chimney fires.

 Cleaning your chimney at least once a year will help keep the levels of soot down to a safe level as long as you only burn well seasoned, dry wood.
+If you have to burn green wood for whatever reason, you will need to clean it much more often.

 How do you know firewood is seasoned or dry?